Djougabench/foundry-defi-stablecoin-f23/README.md

 2. Stability Mecanism (Minting): Algorithmic (Decentralized)
    1. peopole can only mint the stablecoin with enough collateral(coded)
 3. collateral: Exogenous (Crypto)

    1. wETH
    2. wBTC

+-calculate health factor function
+-set health factor if debt is 0
+-Added a bunch of view function

+3.  what are our invariants/proprerties?

 ## Foundry